top of page

 Why Poor Framing Happens: The Project Manager Problem No One Warns Homeowners About

-The post‑Covid construction boom brought a wave of new “project managers” into the industry — many of whom came from completely unrelated trades.
+The post-Covid construction boom brought a wave of new “project managers” into the industry.
+Many of these individuals came from completely unrelated trades.
+Homeowners often assume these individuals have the training to oversee a build.
+However, the truth is far more concerning.

 A recent project in Collingwood exposed just how dangerous this trend has become.